Human-Centered Healthcare Movement — Privacy Policy

 You have the right to:

-Access the personal information we hold about you;
+Access the personal information we hold about you

-Request Correction of any inaccurate information;
+Request correction of inaccurate information

 10. Cookies and Tracking Technologies